-Fresenius Kabi considers its global market for infusion therapy to have been worth about €5 billion in 2016.
+Fresenius Kabi considers its global market for infusion therapy to have been worth about €5 billion in 2017.
 There was no growth in the European market due to restrictions imposed on the use of blood volume substitutes.
 In the regions Asia-Pacific, Latin America, and Africa, the market for infusion therapy grew by 8% in selected markets.
 Infusion therapies, such as electrolytes, are standard medical products to hospitals worldwide.
 Market growth is mainly driven by increasing product demand in emerging markets.
 Fresenius Kabi is the market leader in infusion therapy in Europe.
 Competitors include Baxter and B. Braun.

-The global market for medical devices / transfusion technology was worth about €6 billion in 2016, including approximately €4 billion for medical devices and about €2 billion for transfusion technology.
-The market grew by approximately 3% in 2016.
+The global market for medical devices / transfusion technology was worth about €6 billion in 2017, including approximately €4 billion for medical devices and about €2 billion for transfusion technology.
+The market grew by approximately 4% in 2017.
 In the medical devices market, the main growth drivers are IT-based solutions that focus on application safety and therapy efficiency.
-In the transfusion technology market, growth is driven by generally increased demand for blood bags in emerging markets.
+In the transfusion technology market, growth is driven by generally increased demand for blood products in emerging markets.
+The decline in the demand for blood bags triggered by new treatment methods in Europe and the United States in recent years is coming to an end.
+The areas of plasma collection and therapeutic apheresis are also experiencing positive growth.